 Founded in 2010, Toronto based Private Army MC has grown in involvement to more than 40 members from all walks of life.
-Construction workers, medical personnel, business owners, ex-military, retired-enforcement officers, lawyers and those involved in security round out membership in this motorcycle club from Cornwall, Ottawa, Brockville and Toronto.
+Construction workers, medical personnel, business owners, ex-military, lawyers and those involved in security round out membership in this motorcycle club from Cornwall, Ottawa, Brockville and Toronto.
 With a purpose to build a sense of community through the love of riding their bikes, fundraising for good causes and creating a fellowship of support and understanding, Private Army members know they can count on one another.

 For those who do not understand the difference in gang motorcycle communities and motorcycle clubs, here is a brief explanation.

 MC means motorcycle club and Private Army MC is a motorcycle club.
 Private Army members are not involved in organized crime nor is Private Army MC a criminal enterprise.
 It is very important to Private Army MC members that they breakdown this negative stereotype that motorcycle clubs are fronts for gangs.

 Private Army MC has elected officers and directors; collects dues and regularly meets, including putting together publications of what Private Army members are doing.
 As a legitimate motorcycle club, Private Army MC has objectives within its constitution and membership to build fellowship, fundraise for local causes and to educate members on motorcycle technology etc. With the love of riding, Private Army MC also organizes rallies for members to participate as well.

 MC’s do have patches including Private Army MC: